ricardopolanski/full_stacks_labs_challenge/README.md

 ## What you will find in this project

- - A React App build using functional components with Hooks
+ - A React App build using functional components with Hooks.
- - The Components have their corresponding unit tests
+ - The Components have their corresponding unit tests.
- - The elements in each component use Data-TestId attributes
+ - The elements in each component use Data-TestId attributes.

 ## Goals

 You have one hour (1H) to complete the following goals:

- - Select an automation framework and setup to use with this project
+ - Select an automation framework and setup to use with this project.
- - Create an Object Model Page for each component in the project using the data-testid
+ - Create an Object Model Page for each component in the project using the data-testid.
- - Create all the E2E tests that you consider necessary in order to cover the functionality of the app
+ - Create all the E2E tests that you consider necessary in order to cover the functionality of the app.

 ## Setup Project

-This project uses NodeJS 14.0.0 or higher version, you can find the latest version here
+This project uses NodeJS 14.0.0 or higher versions, you can find the latest version here
  - https://nodejs.org/en/

 To Make a copy of this repository use GIT